College Policies & Regulations

 - Individual advising plan: Output from a degree audit for the PharmD outlining courses to be successfully completed for graduation.

-- Successful Course Completion: Completion of a course with a grade of “C-“ or better in the original or repeated course.
+- Successful Course Completion: Completion of a course with a grade of “C-“ or better in the original or retaken course.